Parent page: Getting Familiar with the Altium Design Environment

 - Click near the top right-hand corner of the design space.

 - Use the Tools » Comment command from the main menus.

 Comments placed in a design document are registered in both the Comments and Tasks panel (as a sequence of numbered entries) and in the corresponding document editor (as numbered pin graphics).
-Each panel entry represents a comment thread and provides summary information that includes who placed the comment and when, the initial comment text, any applied mentions/assignments, and the number of thread replies.
+Each panel entry represents a comment thread and provides summary information, including who placed the comment and when, the initial comment text, any applied mentions/assignments, and the number of thread replies.